HDN-1D10T/divinity/README.md

 You could use the following command to save a list of just the IP addresses to subsequently feed back into the application using the `-list` parameter, which would override the call to the Shodan API on the second run:

-`divinity -webconfig http://example.com/divinity_configs/device-manufacturer-b.json -pages 5 -passive -ips -output manufacturer_b_ips.txt`
+`divinity -webconfig http://example.com/divinity_configs/device-manufacturer-b.json -pages 5 -passive -ips -out manufacturer_b_ips.txt`

-If you wanted to do everything in one go, just make sure to save your results with the `-output` parameter.
+If you wanted to do everything in one go, just make sure to save your results with the `-out` parameter.
 Let's also say that you want to include the text `*** DEFAULT ***` next to the successful attempts.
 The output file will include only the IPs with successful default logins.

-`divinity -webconfig http://example.com/divinity_configs/device-manufacturer-b.json -pages 5 -alert "*** DEFAULT ***" -output manufacturer_b_default_creds.txt`
+`divinity -webconfig http://example.com/divinity_configs/device-manufacturer-b.json -pages 5 -alert "*** DEFAULT ***" -out manufacturer_b_default_creds.txt`

 #### Shodan-less Example - Check internal app tier for default credentials:
 Let's say you have a numerous applications running a specific framework for which you have created a configuration file.
 These applications are running in your DMZ on the 10.2.2.0/24 network.
 As long as you have access to these applications, you can run the following command to test for default credentials:

-`divinity -config /path/to/app.json -cidr 10.2.2.0/24 -output dmz_default_creds.txt`
+`divinity -config /path/to/app.json -cidr 10.2.2.0/24 -out dmz_default_creds.txt`